JohaanMannanal/Best-404-Page-1-2022-Hackathon/README.md

 **PROJECT RULES**

-1. You must only use HTML, CSS, and JS.
+1. You must only make the website with HTML, CSS, and JS.
 2. You must create a website with one page (error 404 page) that can be animated, but does not have to be functional.
 3. You must follow the theme of a error 404 page; fancy/modern that could have a redirect button to the main page.
 4. You must submit before July 15, 2022.